djbf/traceweaver-cli/README.md

 > If you already have Node, verify with `node -v`.
 You should see `v18.x` or higher.

 ### ffmpeg
-Traceweaver CLI shells out to your system **ffmpeg** to encode the video.
+TraceWeaver CLI shells out to your system **ffmpeg** to encode the video.

 **macOS**
 ```bash